 How much money do I need to visit that country?
 Are there any hostels?
 Will the streets be dusty?
 What about the wifi?
-Well, guess what… I have created Travel Development Index (TDI), with the goal to answer those questions, so you can prepare better for your next trip!
+Well, guess what… I have created the Travel Development Index (TDI) to answer those questions and help you prepare better for your next trip.

 How is TDI measured?